HIV and AIDS Archives: a workshop and a symposium

 A selection of UK AIDS memorial quilts at St Paul’s Cathedral, London

-Scholars such as Professor Virginia Berridge and Dr George Severs will share their experience doing research in state and community archives, as well as working with oral history and grassroots activism.
+Scholars including Prof. Virginia Berridge, Dr. Hannah J. Elizabeth and Dr. George Severs will share their experience doing research in state and community archives, as well as working with oral history and grassroots activism.

 Historian Wendy Rickard and playwright David Balcombe will talk about creative uses of HIV and AIDS archives, whereas digital researcher Bernard Ogden from The National Archives will show the challenges and opportunities of working with lesser-known digital resources.